bishal0x01/api_wordlist/README.md

 # api_wordlist
-Some wordlist word list collection for Fuzzing
+Some API wordlist word list collection for Fuzzing